CartoDB/mobile-sdk/docs/guides/05-mobile-routing.md

 - Calculate the route with the `calculateRoute` request

 **Note:** This step is identical to the [online routing calculation code](/docs/carto-engine/mobile-sdk/mobile-routing/#online-routing).

+#### Limitations of offline routing

+CARTO Mobile SDK provides two built-in offline routing engines: the legacy routing engine (based loosely on OSRM project) and Valhalla routing engine.
+The legacy routing engine is better optimized for low memory usage and calculation speed, including very large road networks using *Contraction Hierarchy* representation and algorithms.
+As a result, this creates some expected limitations:

+- Route profile is precalculated and hardcoded in the data.
+For different profiles, such as driving or walking, download different map data packages to accomodate for offline routing

+- Only the fastest route is calculated, there is no shortest route choice

+- There are no alternative routes provided

+- There is no live data in routing, traffic and temporarily closed roads do not appear

+Valhalla routing engine is more flexible, but requires more memory and is slower.

+**Note:** Routing does not include live navigation features, such as following a GPS location, initiating automatic recalculations, or guided voice instructions.
+However, these features can be built on top of routing by your device application.

 #### Offline Packages